SymfonyCasts/EasyAdminBundle/sfcasts/association-many.md

 It's called "orphan removal".
 Inside of `Question`, scroll up to find the `$answers` property... here it is.
 On the end, add `orphanRemoval` set to `true`.

-No refresh and... yes!
+Now refresh and... yes!
 It worked!
 The "95" is gone!
 And if you looked in the database, no answer with "ID 95" would exist.
 Problem solved!

 ## Customizing the AssociationField

 The last problem with this answers area is the *same* problem we have with the other ones.
 If we have many answers in the database, they're *all* going to be loaded onto the page to render the `select`.
-That's not going, so let's add `->autocomplete()`.
+That's not going to work, so let's add `->autocomplete()`.

 When we refresh, uh oh!